kelc4/Booklist/README.md

 - As a user, I want to be able to filter the books I look at

 Feel free to ignore the code that is commented out.
 It is for future purposes.

+*** Persistence package is modeled after the CPSC 210 sample application